fedesilva/minnieml/README.md

       - everything that is supported by llvm
   - Tuples (product types)
   - Data types (product types, labeled)
-  - Enums (sum types, homogeneous member types, no constructors, only names)

   - Variants (sum types, heterogeneous member types)
     - unions
       - use as much memory as the largest type.